orionrobots/orionrobots.github.io/_posts/2023-01-28-circuitpython-ulab-arrays-and-data-transmission-size.md

 '[0.587398, 0.72429, 0.226611,...
 0.515096, 0.333402, 0.378693]'
 ```
 I've abridged the output.
-But it is, give or take, 2Kb.
+But it is around 2Kb.
 It converts the ndarray to a standard python list, then dumps it.

 Let's try with tobytes.